siraben/website/_posts/2022-10-02-matryoshka.md

 Now the words were very clear.
-The words corresponded to the [NATO phonetic alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet) and it was far easier to now transcribe the message, which was the flag.
+The words corresponded to the [NATO phonetic alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet) and it was far easier to now transcribe the message, which was the flag, `SEKAI{KandoRyoko5Five2Two4Four}`.

 ## Conclusions and feedback
 The question was really well-designed, and was a refreshing format to